Scene one: Overture

 A considerable amount of onus is on the photographer to get the picture right and they are usually the ones blamed for airbrushing.
 But Photographers like Sharjeel and Hussain, as photographers and artists synonymously, are offended by feminist theorists who accuse them of objectifying women.
 They do not deny that there are those photographers that would place female and male models in compromising positions, and those that are exclusive to one kind of model.
 These kind of photographers may be conniving villains bent out on keeping women in the bedroom and kitchen, but they may also just be trying to make a living.
 Hussian, a photographer who was considering applying as a model, says that a good model needs to have the right attitude.
 This may vary depending on the angle of the shot and the concept that needs to be conveyed.

-It’s a big performance not just for the model, who is a part of the art, not as object, but as subject.
-Those of you who are familiar with the concept of performance art, will recognize the parallel.
+It’s a big performance not just for the model, who is a part of the art not as object, but as expression of self.
 It is a big performance for the Makeup Artist and the Photographers who need to capture the moment.
 The whole teamwork process is tedious, but the saisfaction comes more from the result of the shot rather than the payment.
 Again, the theme of love and passion, surfaces.
 From the mouths of people in the industry themselves, the many facets of Fashion has much to do with Art and Love: Colour, Performance, and the art of encapsulating that single moment you may never see again.

 Sharjeel emphasizes the element of perception.
 Why is it that when we see a model on the front cover we say “fake” and think “inadequacy”?
 Because the our first impulse on viewing an image is to put ourselves in there and if we don’t “Fit” that image, the assumption is that there is something wrong with ourselves.

-If only personality was our requirement for acceptance.
+If only personality was OUR only criteria for adequacy.